Matt-Ord/python_template/README.md

 To setup the template

 - Re-name the `my_project` folder to `your_project_name`
-- Update references in `pyproject.toml`
+- Update references in `pyproject.toml`, including the project name, description, and python.analysis.include
 - Update path of imports in `tests/import_test.py` and `examples/example.py`
 - Update details in `docs/source/conf.py`
 - Update details in `docs/source/index.rst`
+- Update the GitHub workflow step to `Build Sphinx documentation` in `.github/workflows/deploy.yml`, and the link to docs in `README.md`
 - Update python.analysis.include in `.devcontainer/devcontainer.json`

 ### Dependency Management